Module: wibox.layout.align

 second The new value affected to the property.

-- third widget · 1 signal
+- 🔗 third widget or nil · 1 signal

 -

-This is the widget that is at the right/bottom
+This is the widget that is at the right/bottom.

 Click to display more Emit signals: